dvcoders/15sp-dvhacks/README.md

 ## DVHACKS
-Diablo Valley College is throwing it's first ever hackathon!
-This is an event where you can hack together anything you can dream of, hopefully learning new programming skills along the way, and present your finished product at the end.
-There will me workshops, mentors, and other resources to help you build the coolest software!
+Diablo Valley College is throwing its first ever hackathon!
+This is an event where you can hack together anything you can dream of.
+Hopefully you will learn new programming skills along the way, and present your finished product at the end of the event.
+There will be workshops, mentors, and other resources to help you build cool software!

 ## FAQ
 #### Who can attend?

-All current diablo valley students are welcome, as well as any other college student wanting to attend.
+All current Diablo Valley students are welcome, as well as any other college student who want to attend.

 #### When is it?